Left: Roman troops building Hadrian's Wall. Right: Reconstruction of a section of the wall with towers and a garrison town.

-By the beginning of the 1st century AD the huge Roman Empire had reached its greatest extent, and some of the energy which had been devoted to building it up was beginning to wane.
+By the beginning of the first century AD the huge Roman Empire had reached its greatest extent, and some of the energy which had been devoted to building it up was beginning to wane.
 What was more, hordes of invaders were threatening the frontiers, particularly in Germany.
 And so it was decided that the policy of the Roman Empire and must henceforth be not to try to increase its size but to make sure that its frontiers could be firmly held against this threat.
 So a series of forts were built along the Rhine to keep out the invaders.

 In the small and insignificant province of Britain the problem was much the same.
 Julius Caesar had made two expeditions to the island in 55 and 54 BC, but it was not until 43 AD that the island was conquered by the emperor Claudius.
 Although the south of England was quickly subdued, the wild Picts in the north proved less easy to conquer.
 It soon became clear that it would be better to seal them off from the rest of the island.
 Hadrian's Wall was the result of this decision.